 Morgan Clennin, PhD, MPH

-Dr. Clennin serves as principal investigator or co-investigator for several research and evaluation projects, has authored two dozen peer-reviewed publications and delivered over thirty presentations at professional conferences.
-She also collaborates with the Physical Activity Policy Research and Evaluation Network (PAPREN) and the Colorado Cardiovascular Outcomes Research (C-COR) Consortium.
+Dr. Clennin serves as principal investigator or co-investigator for several research, quality improvement, and evaluation projects, has authored nearly three dozen peer-reviewed publications and delivered over thirty-five presentations at professional conferences.
+She also collaborates with the Kaiser Permanente Social Needs Network for Evaluation and Translation (SONNET), Physical Activity Policy Research and Evaluation Network (PAPREN) and the Colorado Cardiovascular Outcomes Research (C-COR) Consortium.

 - Funder: Colorado Department of Public Health & Environment, Office of Health Equity

 - End Date: 06/30/2025